micmejia/bible-dump/AMPC/Daniel/Dan 2.md

-As for this [^a]image, its head was of fine gold, its breast and its arms of silver, its belly and its thighs of bronze,
+As for this image, its head was of fine gold, its breast and its arms of silver, its belly and its thighs of bronze,